Keyword

 Probability of 10-day precipitation total above 150mm (p10d_prob150).
 Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
 Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
 Precipitation (moisture availability) establishes the economic yield potential and product quality of field crops.
 Both dry and wet precipitation extremes have the ability to inhibit proper crop growth.
 The greatest daily precipitation index covers the risk of excessive precipitation in the short term, while the other indices pertain to longer term moisture availability.
 Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

-The number of days during the forecast period with an average wind speed greater than 30 km/h (nswd_prob).
+The probability of maximum wind above 50km/h (mdws50_prob).
 Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
 Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
 Winds can significantly influence crop growth and yield mainly due to mechanical damage of plant vegetative and reproductive organs, an imbalance of plant-soil-atmosphere water relationships, and pest and disease distributions in agricultural fields.
 The maximum wind speed and the number of strong wind days over the forecast period represent short term and extended strong wind events respectively.
 Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.